sparanoid/almace-scaffolding/_app/_posts/work/commercial/2014-05-16-avoscloud.md

 scheme-bg-light: true
 ---

 <p><a href="http://avoscloud.com">AVOS Cloud</a>, one of the most famous Chinese local (m)BaaS platform.
-Me and the whole team have been working on this project since last year before it was separated from <a href="http://avos.com/">AVOS Systems, Inc.</a>.
-Now the AVOS Cloud team focuses on tech startups and local companies in China.</p>
+Me and the whole team have been working on this project since last year.
+Now it's a spin-off of <a href="http://avos.com/">AVOS Systems, Inc.</a> focuses on tech startups and local companies in China.</p>

 <p>I'm working on this site as a "hybird" designer to create eye-catching interactions and provide easy-to-use dashboard for every developer.</p>